 - Boat storage for a fleet of small sailboats, rowboats, kayaks, and SUPs on the main level, just steps from the water’s edge.

 These plans were officially greenlighted in 2017, when the Wareham Board of Selectmen signed a 99-year lease of the bathhouse to the Coalition and Gov. Charlie Baker signed the town’s plans into law.
-Construction on the Onset Bathhouse is expected to begin after Labor Day 2018, with a goal to bring the Onset Bay Center to life in time for summer 2019.
+Construction on the Onset Bathhouse began in fall 2018.

 Burgess Point will become a core destination for Coalition-led ecology and sailing programs.
 Youth participating in summer programming will learn how to sail RS Quests, which can hold an instructor and up to four students.
 With a stable hull and spacious cockpit, these boats are an excellent choice for beginner sailors.